-Government PolicyTariffs Other countries now had tariffs

-against the USA.
+Government PolicyTariffs Other countries now had tariffs against the USA.
 This meant it was difficult for farmers & others to sell their goods in Europe & the rest of the world.

-and fo Os then goods fe ecreased
+Demand for goods fell in the late 1920s therefore:

+- . prices of goods fell

+- . profits decreased

+- . workers lost their jobs

+Stock Market

 The were few rules & many people did not know what they were doing.
 People invested in companies that did not exist & lost a lot of money.

+Farming

 During World War I, the USA produced more food to help feed Europe 25% of the population were farmers, 50% lived in farming communities In the 1920s farmers produced too much food:

-. less demand for food from Europe as they produced their own food after the war . more tractors etc. meant less food needed for horses . machines & fertilizers help farmers produce more food
+. less demand for food from Europe as they produced their own food after the war . more tractors etc. meant less food needed for horses

+. machines & fertilizers help farmers produce more food

 As a result: